Provably adaptive reinforcement learning in metric spaces: Discussion

 \section{Discussion}

 \ifthenelse{\equal{\version}{arxiv}}{ }{}

-In this paper, we give a refined analysis of the Adaptive Q-learning algorithm of Sinclair, Banerjee and Yu (2019) for sample efficient reinforcement learning in metric spaces.
+In this paper, we give a refined analysis of a variant of the Adaptive Q-learning algorithm of Sinclair, Banerjee and Yu (2019) for sample efficient reinforcement learning in metric spaces.
 We show that the algorithm has a regret bound that depends on the zooming dimension of the instance, with rate $K^{\frac{z+1}{z+2}}$ when the zooming dimension is $z$.
-This always improves on the worst-case bound that depends on the covering dimension, and can be much better when the $Q^\star$ function concentrates quickly onto a low-dimensional set of actions.
+This improves on the worst-case bound that depends on the covering dimension, and can be much better when the $Q^\star$ function concentrates quickly onto a low-dimensional set of actions.
 The bound also recovers that of~\citet{slivkins2014contextual} for contextual bandits in metric spaces, under a slightly stronger assumption.
-The key technique is the clipped regret decomposition of~\citet{simchowitz2019non}, which we complement with a book-keeping argument.
+The key technique is the clipped regret decomposition of~\citet{simchowitz2019non}, which we complement with a novel buffering process and a corresponding book-keeping argument.
 Our results show that adaptivity to benign instances is possible in RL with metric spaces, and partially mitigate the curse of dimensionality in such settings.